wchen99998/rdktools/README.md

 - `smiles_tensor`: TensorFlow string tensor

 **Returns:**
-- TensorFlow string tensor where each element contains the ECFP reasoning trace.
-Invalid inputs yield the literal `[invalid]`.
+- Tuple `(traces, fingerprints)` where `traces` mirrors the input shape with string tensors of reasoning traces and `fingerprints` appends a trailing dimension of length `2048` containing the uint8 bit vectors.
+Invalid inputs yield `[invalid]` traces and zeroed fingerprints.

 **Example:**
 ```python